Non-Interventionist Foreign Policy

 A country which subserviently involves itself in another country's war is not a sovereign country.

-GUIDING PRINCIPLES FOR MILITARY ACTION
+GUIDING PRINCIPLES for DIPLOMACY and MILITARY ACTION

 Containment and Deterrence before Armed Conflict.
 Armed conflict is unnecessary when a threat is effectively contained or deterred.
+An uneasy peace is always better than war.

 Armed Conflict only when there is Clear and Present Danger to the National Interest.